 Canada has several buildings which are tall enough to be classified as skyscrapers.
 Despite many years of height restriction laws in the country, some of Canada’s buildings are among the tallest in North America.
-The four tallest buildings in the country are First Canadian Place, The Adelaide Hotel Toronto, Scotia Plaza, and The Aura.
 Many of the country's tallest buildings are located in the biggest city of Toronto.

 The Tallest Buildings in Canada